When to transplant strawberries | Fall and Spring Transplanting Guide

 The first step is to prepare the space that you will be transplanting your strawberry plant to.
 Find a pot and fill it with good quality potting soil that is made for vegetable gardens.

-If you are planning to move your strawberry plant to a garden bed or raised garden improve the soil first with compost and aged cow manure.
+If you are planning to move your strawberry plant to a new bed or raised garden improve the soil first with compost and aged cow manure.
 You can mound the soil slightly to increase drainage for the plant and keep the crown clear of the soil.

 2. Cut the runner